actualize-ae/voice-chat-pdf/README.md

 ### Document Upload Responsibility
 When uploading documents, users should be aware that the responsibility of the content lies entirely with them.
 Please exercise caution while uploading sensitive or confidential documents.
 Ensure that you have the necessary permissions to share and process the document before interacting with this platform.

-### Forked Repository
-This project is a forked version of the [run-llama/voice-chat-pdf](https://github.com/run-llama/voice-chat-pdf).
-While the functionality may differ, the usage policies, terms, and conditions from the original repository still apply.
-Please refer to the [original repository's documentation](https://github.com/run-llama/voice-chat-pdf) for more details regarding usage policies and guidelines.

 ## 🛠️ Setup Guide

 This project supports deployment through **Vercel** and running the application locally.
 It uses Supabase for authentication and database storage, and Qdrant for vector storage.
 Follow these steps for a seamless setup: